OVERVIEW

 If you pay for something that helps you earn income from your handyman business or odd-job work, you may be able to deduct it as a business expense.
 Examples of allowable business deductions include:

-- Business use of your car — either actual expenses or the standard mileage rate deduction.
-For the first half of 2022 the rate is 58.5 cents per mile and increases to 62.5 cents per mile for the last half of 2022.
+- business use of your car — either actual expenses or the standard mileage rate deduction.
+For 2024 the rate is 67 cents per mile, up from 65.5 cent per mile for 2023

 Careful Record-Keeping Is Essential